Woman who posed as baby photographer charged with assault and attempted kidnapping after drugging a mother and planning to steal her child, prosecutors say

 'I don't know if it's an allergic reaction or if they drugged me'

-According to a probable cause document, the incident took place February 5 when Parker and her teenage daughter went to the victim's home in Pierce County, about 50 miles south of Seattle.
+According to court documents, the incident took place February 5 when Parker, 38, and her teenage daughter went to the victim's home in Pierce County, about 50 miles south of Seattle.

 The victim, Elysia Miller, said during a news conference Tuesday that she met Parker in January when she responded to a Facebook post that said Parker was a photographer and would take free photos of Miller's newborn baby to build her portfolio.